gameoflord012/ANTs1/CleanCodeConventions.md

 There are a few names which are meaningful in and of themselves—most are not.
 Instead, you need to place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
 When all else fails, then prefixing the name may be necessary as a last resort.

 # Chapter 3: Functions

+## Small!
+The first rule of functions is that they should be small.
+The second rule of functions is that _they should be smaller than that_.
+   - The blocks within `if` statements, `else` statements, while statements, and so on should be one line long.

+   - This also implies that functions should not be large enough to hold nested structures.
+The indent level of a function should not be greater than one or two.

+## Do One Thing
+*Function should do one thing.
+They should do it well.
+They should do it only.*
+   - If a function does only those steps that are one level below the stated name of the function, then the function is doing one thing.

+   - The reason we write functions is to decompose a larger concept (in other words, the name of the function) into a set of steps at the next level of abstraction

+## One Level of Abstraction per Function
+In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.
+Example of bad code function:
+   > A function which there are concepts in there that are at a very high level of abstraction, such as `getHtml()`; others that are at an intermediate level of abstraction, such as: `String pagePathName = PathParser.render(pagePath);` and still others that are remarkably low level, such as: `.append("\n")`.